team401/Vision-Tutorials/README.md

 FRC Team 401 Vision Tutorial
 ===================

-**NOTE:** This code will **_only_** run on a Unix based operating system.
+**NOTE:** This code will **_only_** run on a Linux based operating system.
 Ubuntu is free, easy to install, and great for beginners.

 This is FRC Team 401 Copperhead Robotics 2017 Vision Code, the files in this repository are the three most important files used in vision processing for STEAM works.
 We used a Playstation Eye Webcam as our main camera and used one of the classic green LED rings to help us target the goal.
 The following files are included:

- - [Main.cpp:](src/main.cpp) The main vision processing file that calculates Yaw, Pitch, and Distance
+ - [Main.cpp:](#main) The main vision processing file that calculates Yaw, Pitch, and Distance
- - [flCalculator.cpp:](src/flCalculator.cpp) Finds the Focal Length of your camera, import for being used in Main.cpp
+ - [flCalculator.cpp:](#flCalc) Finds the Focal Length of your camera, import for being used in Main.cpp
- - [hsvFinder.cpp:](src/hsvFinder.cpp) Finds the HSV values of a pixel while looking through your camera
+ - [hsvFinder.cpp:](#hsvFind) Finds the HSV values of a pixel while looking through your camera

 ----------